-Table 1: Summary Statistics for Manufacturing Firms in the Prowess Data
+Table 1: Summary Statistics

-This table reports summary statistics for the manufacturing firms appearing in the CMIE Prowess dataset from 1995 to 2015.
+This table reports summary statistics for the manufacturing firms appearing in the CMIE Provess dataset from 1995 to 2015.
 An observation is at the firm-year level.
-Firms' capital, income, salaries, and revenues are measured in millions of USD.
-The 10th, 50th, and 90th percentiles are given by the final three columns.
+Firms' capital, income, salaries, and revenues are measured in millions of USD and are deflated with industry deflators.

-5-digit industries, for a total of 68,690 observations.
+sales.16 These restrictions leave us with an unbalanced panel of 5,013 distinct firms across 343 distinct 5-digit industries, for a total of 63,149 observations.

 Table 1 documents summary statistics for the final firm-level sample used in our analysis.
-As the table shows, the typical firm in our analysis is a domestic firm, while 4% of firms are foreign-owned firms, and 4% are state-owned.
-The table also shows that 10% of firms are in industries that experienced a policy change between 1995 and 2015.
+As the table shows, the typical firm in our analysis is a domestic firm, and few firms are state-owned.
+In our final sample, 10% of firms are in industries that experienced a policy change between 1995 and 2015.